 And if you’re looking for a fun and unexpected way to use broccoli, try pureeing it and adding it to pancake batter for a savory twist on a breakfast classic.
 No matter how you prepare it, this side dish is sure to please.

 Next, they say that three’s a crowd, but I beg to differ.
-I firmly believe that asparagus is a vegetable that was made for eggs.
-Why, you ask?
-Well, for starters, asparagus is the perfect size for poking out of a sunny side up egg.
+I firmly believe that asparagus is a vegetable that was made of eggs.
+Why you ask?
+Well, for starters, asparagus is the perfect size for poking out of a sunny side-up egg.

 But more importantly, the two ingredients share a common flavor profile.
 Both asparagus and eggs are rich in umami, making them a match made in heaven.
 The fresh, grassy flavor of asparagus is a perfect contrast to the rich yolk of an egg, and the two ingredients complement each other perfectly.